 “He was so unhappy throughout the trip and kept asking to go home.
 Hence, we cut short our trip.”

-Some parents would think twice about going for long holidays.
+Some parents would think twice about going on long holidays.
 For some children with ASD, the new experience and unpredictability of the holiday could be the perfect recipe for disaster.
 Parents with special needs children worry all the time.
 Will the child be able to cope with the flight experience, adapt to a new environment, accept the different culinary experience, and more importantly, can they accept the disruptions to their usual routine?

 Creating a social story to explain the upcoming new experience may help to alleviate the child’s fears.
 Instead of planning long trips, some families compromise by organizing one-day trips to Malaysia or Sentosa.
 Children still get to have fun, and if a need arises, the trip can be cut short without much hassle.